yuvraj050/landing-page/README.md

-# Responsive React Page
+# Responsive React Landing-Page

 ![Responsive Landing-Page](https://raw.githubusercontent.com/yuvraj050/landing-page/main/responsive.png)

-This project is a simple React page designed to be responsive on both mobile and laptop screens.
+This project is a simple React landing page designed to be responsive on both mobile and laptop screens.
 It includes a navigation menu, a beautiful background, and a search form.

-## Table of Contents
-- Introduction
-- Features
-- Installation
-- Usage
-- Contributing
-- License

 ## Introduction
 This project demonstrates how to create a responsive web page using React and CSS media queries.
 The page adjusts its layout and elements to provide an optimal viewing experience on different devices.